 Exxon Mobil (XOM)

-If you haven’t started wading back into oil and gas stocks yet, now’s your chance.
+If you haven’t started wading back into oil and gas stocks yet, now’s your chance as prices tumble.
 And Exxon Mobil (NYSE:XOM) is one of the best long-term stocks to buy for a few reasons.

 First, XOM’s share price is still well below its 2015 highs, giving it plenty of room for a turnaround in the coming years.
 XOM stock is also working on an aggressive new strategy that includes a $2 billion pipeline in the Permian Basin.
 The firm also sees potential opportunities in Guyana and Brazil which are expected to help XOM ramp up production significantly over the next few years.